marian-code/wikipedia-music-tags/code_changelog.md

 ### Main problems ordered by targeted release
 - 0.7a0
+  - handle name permutations like: Anthony Lucassen Arjen, Arjen Anthony Lucassen
+  - probably encoding problem when downloading lyrics
+  - treadpool progressbar is not showing or showing late !!!!!!!
+  - add button to open lyrics url _lyric_sources is prepared for that and button to open browser with lyrics search
+  - when genre is N/A in search if rewritten in GUI it reverts back To N/A on save
   - problem with writing lyrics to flac files or maybe only rocketplayer does not know how to read them
-  - treadpool progressbar is not showing or showing late
-  - cover art rectangle size is fixed to size of first shown picture if some larger one is displayed it is not resized
   - something is wrong with artist completition when reading file from disk for this album https://en.wikipedia.org/wiki/Ayreon_Universe_–_The_Best_of_Ayreon_Live
   - fix as many bugs as possible
   - update manifest and check build system
+  - use show() or open() for non-modal dialogs and messages
+  - a lot of errors when writing tags
+      Traceback (most recent call last):
+      File "c:\users\marián rynik\onedrive\dokumenty\visual studio 2019\projects\python\wiki_music\wiki_music\utilities\wrappers.py", line 48, in wrapper
+        return function(*args, **kwargs)
+      File "c:\users\marián rynik\onedrive\dokumenty\visual studio 2019\projects\python\wiki_music\wiki_music\utilities\wrappers.py", line 85, in wrapper
+        return function(*args, **kwargs)
+      File "c:\users\marián rynik\onedrive\dokumenty\visual studio 2019\projects\python\wiki_music\wiki_music\library\tags_io.py", line 153, in read_tags
+        return tags
+      UnboundLocalError: local variable 'tags' referenced before assignment
+  - add defaut aspec ratio checked for image editor
+  - ger coverart from url should open browser window with search
+  - use https://github.com/sczhengyabin/Image-Downloader instead of google images download
 - 0.8a0
   - better modularity for GUI one superclass is a bad idea, we have to limit interactions and side effects to minimum.
 The namespace of the GUI class is gigantic and poluted with names inimportant to whole object.
   - implement undo/redo https://www.informit.com/articles/article.aspx?p=1187104
+  - fix travis CI system setup
 - 0.xb0
+  - parallel freezing should implement locks on some resources, otherwise processes colide
   - fix a problem with google images download https://github.com/hardikvasa/google-images-download/issues/302 until then add a warning if no coverart could be downloaded
   - make proper progressbar indicators
   - fix gui scaling and elements moving around
   - convert constants to re patterns for better matching and use more re for better extraction
   - make parser parts as plugins so different parts of extraction can use different backends
-  - try to setup some CI system
   - cells with dropdowns for subtracks
   - make parser iterable
   - implement image search controls